ONEARMY/academy/docs/workspace/collectionpoint.md

   --hover: #37b4a3;
 }
 </style>

+# How to setup a Collection Point

 <div class="videoChapters">
 <div class="videoChaptersMain">

-# Setup an collection workspace (paul)

-Let’s start from the beginning: what is plastic?
-Where does it come from, how much do we use, and what is recycled?
-What different types of plastic exist, and how do you recognize them?
-In this video we cover the basics of plastic to get you up to speed quickly with the material you’re going to be working with!

-`Pro tip: look under your plastic product and see if you can recognize what type of plastic it is`
+### Let's start from the beginning.

+In this video we’re going to show you how to set up a Precious Plastic collection point.
+This is a fundamental step in the Precious Plastic universe - we need a strong global team of collection points to make sure that no plastic is wasted: without anyone collecting it, it's very hard to recycle!

+`Pro tip: teach your local community to clean their plastic before they bring it into your collection point (no nasty food smells, yay!)`

 </div>